 Wellbeing and Pastoral Care

 Form tutors are the first port of call when issues arise.
-It would be remarkable if the support and guidance of key adults are not required as pupils progress through the school.
 Supporting the form tutors are the Heads of Year and the Deputy Head.
 Together with the Headmaster, there are few occasions when they are asked to support an unfamiliar or unique family circumstance.

 School Counselling Service

 Additional clubs such as mindfulness and yoga equip the pupils with a range of strategies to enhance personal wellbeing.
-All Year 6 pupils complete a mindfulness course at the start of the year.
-A number of staff are trained youth mental health first aiders.
+All Year 6 pupils complete a mindfulness course at the start of the year to assist with their wellbeing, while a number of our staff are trained youth mental health first aiders.

 Our wonderful Wellbeing dog, Aggie, provides fun, distraction and enjoyment to many of our boys!